neyralab/client-gateway/README.md

 10. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
 11. handlers - all possible handlers of callback functions (should include 'type' of callback function);
 12. controller - AbortController is used to cancel file uploading process;
+13. totalSize - total size of the folder (in bytes) - required only for folder uploading;

 ### Swap chunk (make simple chunk to be encrypted and send it to server)
 ```javascript